k-nem/BelGrammarDB/README.md

 # BelGrammarDB

 ## About the project
 This project is concerned with the conversion of the existing [bnkorpus.info] database of Belarusian grammar into a more lightweight searchable format that is compatible with [Universal Dependencies](https://universaldependencies.org/) markup.
 When possible, the markup adheres to [Belarusian-HSE treebank](https://universaldependencies.org/treebanks/be_hse/index.html) format, but additional features were introduced based on parameters available in the source data and UD conventions.
-The data was collected from the source material without modifications except morphological tag conversion and exclusion of optional .
-The initial markup
+The data was collected from the source material without modifications except tag format conversion and the exclusion of undocumented tags.

 Data:
 - BNCorpus repository with documentation: [GrammarDB on GitHub](https://github.com/Belarus/GrammarDB)